-The QAA Subject Benchmark Statement for Engineering outlines skills and knowledge expected of a graduate in an engineering discipline (Section 4 of the particular engineering discipline which is being studied.
+The QAA Subject Benchmark Statement for Engineering outlines skills and knowledge expected of a graduate in an engineering discipline (Section 4 of the Statement refers), while noting that they should be interpreted in the context of the particular engineering discipline which is being studied.
 These benchmarks map closely to the skills contained in the learning outcomes for this programme, and hence we have confidence that the programme is in accordance with the precepts of the Statement.